tatiananantes/skills-workshops/programming_fundamentals/classes/readme.md

 calc.add(1,1) => "The answer is 2, Fred"
 ```

 3. Create a Robot class.
-Give it the following 4 pices of state and make sure that it can be instantiated with this state (just like in the example above):
+Give it the following 4 pieces of state and make sure that it can be instantiated with this state (just like in the example above):

 - A name
 - An age